theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/server/server-settings.md

 #### Protocol / Access control

 **HTTP - Unrestricted / HTTP port** (default) <br>
 Defines the port number, on which the XU server receives HTTP requests of an extraction.
 The run statement generates an HTTP-URL.

 **HTTPS - Unrestricted / HTTPS port** <br>
 Enables secure data transfer via HTTPS.

 Defines the port number, on which the XU server receives HTTPS requests of an extraction.
 The run statement generates an HTTPS-URL.
+Port option defines the HTTPS listener port.

 If you want to receive data via HTTPS you need to install a TLS certificate on the server, on which the Xtract Universal service is running. <br>
 See section [Installing an X.509 certificate](../security/install-x.509-Certificate).